sourceduty/Abandoned_Locations/README.md

    - Plan for sustainable development practices to minimize environmental impact.
 ```

+#
+### Property Locale

+Proximity to Key Amenities

+Port Perry is a small yet well-serviced community.
+The property is close to several key amenities.
+The nearest schools, such as Port Perry High School and R.H.
+Cornish Public School, are within a 5-10 minute drive, making it convenient for families.
+Additionally, the Port Perry Hospital is located just a short drive away, ensuring access to healthcare services.
+For shopping, the Port Perry downtown area, which includes grocery stores, banks, restaurants, and other services, is around 5-10 minutes by car from the property.

+Access to Major Highways and Transportation Routes

+Simcoe Street is a major road that runs through Port Perry, providing easy access to local and regional routes.
+The property is about 25 minutes from Highway 407, which connects to the Greater Toronto Area (GTA).
+Highway 7/12 is also nearby, offering routes to nearby towns like Uxbridge and Whitby.
+Public transportation options in Port Perry are somewhat limited, so personal vehicle use is the primary mode of travel.

+Distance to the City Center or Neighboring Towns

+The property is located just south of the core downtown area of Port Perry, around a 5-10 minute drive.
+Port Perry itself is about a 30-40 minute drive from major urban centers such as Whitby, Oshawa, and Ajax, offering additional amenities, shopping malls, and employment opportunities.
+The distance to downtown Toronto is roughly 75 km, or around an hour’s drive depending on traffic.

+Nearby Recreational Areas or Parks

+Port Perry is known for its natural beauty and outdoor recreational opportunities.
+The property is close to Lake Scugog, offering easy access to waterfront parks, boating, and fishing activities.
+The surrounding areas also include numerous hiking trails and conservation areas, such as the Nonquon Provincial Wildlife Area, which is ideal for outdoor enthusiasts.
+Scugog Island and various other parks and green spaces make it a great location for recreational activities.

+Overall Summary

+10550 Simcoe St. is well-positioned in Port Perry, offering convenient access to essential amenities, highways, and recreational areas.
+It's ideal for those who prefer a balance between small-town living and accessibility to larger urban centers.
+Families, in particular, will benefit from nearby schools and healthcare facilities, while outdoor lovers will appreciate the proximity to Lake Scugog and various parks.

 <br>
 </details>
 <details><summary>538 S Main St, Akron, OH 44311, USA</summary>